 So why / how does MalaMala experience such phenomenal viewing success?

 Simply put; it’s due to the size of MalaMala, which at 33000 acres (13 200 hectares) lies mostly undisturbed.
 The unfenced eastern boundary with the Kruger National Park allows wildlife to move freely onto MalaMala.
-And many of the territorial animals such as leopard, lion, and rhino will have territories overlapping on both reserves.
+And, many of the territorial animals such as leopards, lions, and rhinos will have territories overlapping on both reserves.

 MalaMala has practiced sound environmental management policies for years.
 Well before responsible tourism became the contemporary it is today.